UTHISPO

 Progression

-Entry into Honours normally requires (i) passes in 240 credits of courses taken in the first two years, which must include all compulsory first year History courses, and (ii) passes at 50% or above, achieved at the first attempt, in 40 credits of second year compulsory History courses, which must include Introduction to Historiography, and, in International Co-operation in Europe and Beyond and Comparative Politics in a Globalized World.
+Entry into third year Honours requires (i) passes in at least 200 credits of courses taken in the first two years, (ii) passes at 50% or above in 40 credits of second year history courses. (iii) passes at 50% or above in the Comparative Politics in a Globalized World.

 Exit awards